NexPlayer/Unreal-SDK/platforms/ios.md

 ![](../assets/platforms/ios29.png)

-NexPlayer is compatible with Metal v2.0 and Metal v2.1.
+NexPlayer™ is compatible with Metal v2.0 and Metal v2.1.
 Metal Desktop Renderer function can also be added.

 - To package the project, go to File → Package Project → IOS and select the folder destination.